SNOUK DESIGN NOTES BLOG

 This is a comical game about the player fixing a broken world, designed by sketchy developers (AKA Gods), who aim to appeal to other trapped players in the game world into submission of their money, and their soul.

 The game world is bound by unjust rules designed by a greedy game production team.
-Removing and adding rules, changing assets, and reprogramming as they want; The development team is transforming the world into an extremely classic universe where nobody can do much except move around and have specific jobs decided by the gods themselves.
+Removing and adding rules, changing assets, and reprogramming as they want; The development team is transforming the world into an extremely evil universe where nobody can do much except move around and have specific jobs decided by the gods themselves.

 Real world people are stuck inside the game.
 And with almost the entire world population stuck inside this virtual world, the real world was facing direct consequences and was breaking down.